 - commit to at least two four hour shifts a month.
-Spark!Lab is open every day of the week except for Tuesdays and December 25th, including holidays.
+Wonderplace is open every day of the week except for Tuesdays and December 25th, including holidays.

 - handle frequent walking, standing, bending, and lifting.

-If you are interested in becoming a Wonderplace Ambassador, please contact Ruth Shirley to learn more information about the application process, and to find out more about when we will be actively recruiting.
-New volunteer trainings generally take place twice a year.
+This opportunity is not recruiting at this time.
+To learn more information about the application process, and to find out more about when we will be actively recruiting please contact Ruth Shirley.
+New volunteer trainings typically take place twice a year.
 NOTE: Acceptance into the program is subject to successful completion of a background investigation.